JRC-COMBINE/FORESEE/README.md

 #### GitHub Version (Code only)
 If you are only interested on the methods provided in FORESEE but not the data sets, you can install FORESEE from this repository.
-Easiest way to install GitHub version of FORESEE is via <a href="https://cran.r-project.org/web/packages/devtools/">Devtools</a>.
+The easiest way to install the GitHub version of FORESEE is via <a href="https://cran.r-project.org/web/packages/devtools/">Devtools</a>.
 After installing Devtools from cran, you can install FORESEE by:
 ```r
 devtools::install_github(repo = "JRC-COMBINE/FORESEE", build_vignettes = TRUE)